Digital television adapter: Other countries

 Some countries have also introduced digital television and ended analog over-the-air transmissions.
 Most new TVs feature a digital tuner which allows reception of digital over-the-air TV without need of an external device such a converter box.
 If using a TV set without a digital tuner, an external converter box must be purchased and used.
 A converter box takes the digital signal from the antenna and outputs composite video (for SD TVs) or HDMI (for HD TVs).
-A RF/antenna output, if present on a converter box, is usually just a passthrough ("LOOP OUT" which does not provide the box's output signal, but only provides the raw antenna input signal to watch analog channels via a TV set's tuner if analog broadcasts have not ended yet or to connect another capable device to the same antenna feed) because even older TVs usually have at least composite input; this removes a need for an RF modulator in a converter box.
+An RF/antenna output, if present on a converter box, is usually just a passthrough ("LOOP OUT" which does not provide the box's output signal, but only provides the raw antenna input signal to watch analog channels via a TV set's tuner if analog broadcasts have not ended yet or to connect another capable device to the same antenna feed) because even older TVs usually have at least composite input; this removes a need for an RF modulator in a converter box.